Fluffisaurus/player-performance-projection/README.md

 # Player Performance Prediction

-ML algorithm to predict D'Angelo Russell's performance statistics
+ML algorithm to predict Stephen Curry's performance statistics.
+Please read `report.md` for information about each script.

 ## How to run `shot_webscrape.py`